cvazac/detect-native-overrides/README.md

 ![alt text](https://raw.githubusercontent.com/cvazac/detect-native-overrides/master/img/tampermonkey.png)

 ## Expected output
 In the console, you will see a `warn` with an array of overriden methods.
+If you see a method name with a namespace, presume `window`.

 *Example:*